Rk344300/OTPBasedLogin/README.md

   6. otp-generator

 ## Features
- 1. signUp :  Users can create an account by providing their email address.
+ 1. api/user/signUp :  Users can create an account by providing their email address.

- 2. OTP Generation : An OTP is generated and sent to their registered email address.
+ 2. api/user/generateOtp : An OTP is generated and sent to their registered email address.

- 3. OTP verification: Users must enter the correct OTP within a     specified time limit to log in successfully.
+ 3. api/user/LogIn: Users must enter the correct OTP within a     specified time limit to log in successfully.

 ## How to use :